michaelliyunhao/RL-project/MPC/MPC-CartPoleStab/README.md

 In the ```config.yml``` file, there are 4 parts of the configuration.

-The `model_config`  part is the configuration of the parameters which determine the neural network architecture and the environment basis;
+The `model_config`  part is the configuration of the parameters which determine the neural network architecture and the environment basis.

 The `training_config` part is the configuration of the training process parameters.